informal-org/informal/appy/templates/docs/tutorial.md

 Most bugs in software stem from a disconnect between our mental models of the problem and the complexities of reality.
 So often, we're coding blind with vague requirements and a limited input-output view into what our software is actually doing.
 AppAssembly removes this blindfold.
 You're connected directly to your running system, so you can explore the problem domain and incrementally compose code that you can see and interact with.

-Try playing around with the expression in the cells below:
+To get started, try playing around with the expression in the cells below:
 ```ruby
 "Hello, " + "world!"
 # "Hello World"